BertalanD/browsercc/README.md

 ## Example

 The `demo.html` file contains a simple [Compiler Explorer](https://godbolt.org/) like interface for compiling C/C++ programs.
+To run it, execute `npm run demo` and open `demo.html` from the link printed in the console.

 The bare minimum to compile and run a C++ program is: